Doghramaj

-Doghramaj (Doğramac) or Ovdug (Ovduq; Ov Dug) is a cold Azerbaijani soup.
-It is the Azerbaijani version of the Russian soup Okroshka, with minor differences separating the two, and similar to another warm soup from Azerbaijan, Dovga.
+Doghramaj (Doğramac) or Ovdukh (Ovduq; Ov Dug) is a cold Azerbaijani and Tat soup.
+It is a version of the Russian soup Okroshka, with minor differences separating the two, and similar to another warm soup from the territory of Azerbaijan, Dovga.

 Etymology

 The classic Azerbaijani version is called Doğramac which translates to something like chopped, coming from the word doğramaq (chopping/cutting), or Ovduq, which literally translates to Water (Ov) and Buttermilk (Dug) in the Tat language.